Frankie Manning: Biography

 Manning was born in 1914 in Jacksonville, Florida.
 After his parents separated when he was three years old, he moved to Harlem with his mother, who was a dancer.

 Manning began dancing as a child.
 Manning's mother sent him to spend summers with his father, aunt, and grandmother on their farm in Aiken, South Carolina.
 On Saturdays, farmhands and locals would come to the farm to play music on the front porch with harmonicas and a washtub bass.
 Manning's grandmother encouraged Frankie to dance with the others.

 In October 1927, Manning attended the Renaissance Ballroom & Casino.
 Watching from the balcony, he saw his mother dancing formal ballroom styles such as the foxtrot and waltz, having only seen her dance before in a much looser and casual style at neighborhood rent parties.
 Manning started listening to records on a Victrola in his bedroom and would practice dancing with a broom or a chair.
 When he was older, he started going to Harlem's Savoy Ballroom, the only integrated ballroom in New York.
-He frequented the Savoy in the 1930s, eventually becoming a dancer in the elite and prestigious "Kat's Corner," a corner of the dance floor where impromptu exhibitions and competitions took place.
+He frequented the Savoy in the 1930s, eventually becoming a dancer in the elite and prestigious "Cat's Corner," a corner of the dance floor where impromptu exhibitions and competitions took place.
 During a dance contest in 1935, Manning and his partner, Frieda Washington, performed the first aerial in a swing dance competition against George Snowden, the inventor of the term Lindy Hop, and his partner, Big Bea.
 The air step he performed was a "back-to-back roll" and was danced while Chick Webb played "Down South Camp Meeting" at Manning's request.

 Career

 In 1935, Herbert White organized the top Lindy Hop dancers at the Savoy Ballroom into a professional performance group that was eventually named Whitey's Lindy Hoppers.
 Manning created the troupe's first ensemble routines and functioned as the group's de facto choreographer, although he was never officially credited with that title.
 The troupe toured extensively and made several films.
 While with Whitey's, Manning danced with Norma Miller, who became known as the Queen of Swing.
 Whitey's Lindy Hoppers disbanded around World War II when many of the male dancers entered the armed forces.
 Manning himself served in the U.S. Army.
-After the war, in 1947, Manning created a small performance group called the Congaroos.
+In 1947, after the war, Manning formed a four-person dance group called the Congaroos.
+Across England and South America the group performed, also making an appearance in the 1948 film Killer Diller.
 When the Congaroos disbanded in 1955, Manning quietly settled into a career with the United States Postal Service.